Skip to content

 Query Open Case Count

-The get_case_count extension action returns the number of cases matching optional status and severity filters.
+The get_case_count extension action returns the number of open cases broken down by status.
 It is available as an extension request via the REST API or SDK and is useful for building automation and monitoring workflows.

 curl -s -X POST \